isographlabs/isograph/docs/backlog.md

   - or weak types are scalars
 - Remove the requirement that arguments and parameters have a terminal comma.
 - IsographSchemaObject, etc. should not contain name: WithLocation<...>, but instead, be stored `WithLocation<T>`, and WithLocation should **not** have a span.
+- There should be a cleaner separation between GraphQL and Isograph.
+In particular, we should load the GraphQL schema, but turn it into Isograph concepts, and only deal with Isograph concepts.

 ## Known bugs